SpaceHook/oril-tt/README.md

 3. Open terminal and enter `npm install` or `npm i`
 4. Run project `npm start`

-Thanks for this test :)
+Thanks for the test task, it was very interesting :)